This post may contain affiliate links.

-Current events is something I have struggled with teaching in the past and I am trying to redeem myself this year.
-We do not have cable TV, so we don’t get the news other than from online or the radio in our home.
-I felt like my kids needed to learn more about what was going on in the world around them.
+Looking for some sources for current events for kids?
+I believe it is really important for my kids needed to learn more about what was going on in the world around them.
 I started researching various ways to help teach this to my kids and have come up with a few ways that we have begun implementing into our homeschool routine.

-We have started watching a daily kids news show with our kids.
-I was surprised to see how many options there are for kids to learn about the news online!
-It is great to have so many options to choose from.
-I like having a news site that makes it easier for kids to understand the news stories and relates it to them.
+If you want current events for your kids, the resources are not lacking!
+I was surprised to see how many options there are for kids to learn about the news online.
+It is great to have so many options to choose from when you want to teach current events to kids.
+I feel it is important to have websites that make it easier for kids to understand the news stories and help them relate it to themselves.
+This list has some great options to help you and your kids do just that!

 News Websites to Teach Current Events to Kids: